Aegisub/aegisite/content/en/docs/latest/ASS_Tags.md

 determined as the sum of all preceding syllable’s duration.

 {{<tag-def-box title="Wrap style" id="\q">}}\\q<i>\<style></i>{{</tag-def-box>}}
 Determine how line breaking is applied to the subtitle line.
-The following
-\_style_s are available:
+The following _style_ values are available:

 - 0: Smart wrapping, make each line approximately equally long, but top line wider when equal width is impossible.
 Only `\N` forces line breaks.